 It's likely your children have friends from a variety of religious and cultural backgrounds and they are curious about the different holidays.
 These books will introduce them to diverse celebrations from Christmas to Las Posadas to Tu B'Shevat to Solstice and more!

 I've listed the holiday books in a rough order of when they fall on the calendar.
 As several winter holidays are based on lunar calendars, the dates shift every year, but you get the idea.
 It was truly a pleasure discovering more about new holidays and I know you will love reading these diverse picture books about winter holidays around the world as much as we did.
-(Note: book covers and titles are affiliate links.)

-Prince of Fire: The Story of Diwali by Jatinder Nath Verma, illustrated by Nilesh Mistry.
 This is a short chapter book version of the epic story, The Ramayan.
 I'll admit, there were a lot of players to keep track of but this is an adventure full of colorful characters and suspense.

-You may also enjoy: Folktales from India
+MORE: Folktales from India

 St. Lucia Day Books

 One of my favorite holidays is celebrated on December 13th in Sweden.

 LUCIA MORNING IN SWEDEN by Ewa Rydaker, illustrated by Carina Stahlberg

 I wish there were more picture books about St. Lucia Day, but for now, this is a good introduction to the holiday.
 A family goes through the excitement of getting ready for Lucia morning.
 There is background information as well as ideas, crafts and recipes families can use to create their own celebration.